MatrixSolutions/docker/README.md

 docker exec -it kafka /opt/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test
 ```

-Now, anything you type into the producer should appear in the consumer.
+Now, anything you enter into the producer should appear in the consumer.

 In the box
 ---
-* **spotify/kafka**
+* **matrixsolutions/kafka**

   The docker image with both Kafka and Zookeeper.
 Built from the `kafka`
   directory.